Skip to content

 KNOX CTNamed for General Henry Knox (1750-1806) of Washington’s staff in the American Revolution

-LEE PLNamed for General Charles Lee (1731-1782) arrested by the British in Basking Ridge, December 13, 1776
+LEE PLNamed for General Charles Lee (1731-1782) arrested by the British in Basking Ridge on December 13, 1776

 MINUTEMAN CTNamed for an American militia man just before and after the Revolutionary War, who was ready for instant military service

-MUSKET DRNamed for a large heavy caliber handgun used in the Revolutionary War
+MUSKET DRNamed for a large heavy-caliber handgun used in the Revolutionary War

-PAINE CTNamed for Thomas Paine (1737-1809), patriot and writer, the “Conscience of the American Revolution”
+PAINE CTNamed for Thomas Paine (1737-1809), patriot and writer, the “Conscience of the American Revolution.”

 PRINCETON CTNamed for the Battle of Princeton, American Revolutionary War, 1777